allegheny-cis-curriculum-assessment/data-structures-assessment-one-starter/README.md

 **IMPORTANT**: All students in this course are obligated to adhere to the Allegheny College Honor Code throughout the completion of this assessment.
-If the instructor detects that a student has committed a likely violation of the Allegheny College Honor Code, then he will file a report with the Dean of Students Office and furnish all details of the likely violation.
+If the instructor detects that a student has committed a likely violation of the Allegheny College Honor Code, this will result in the filing of a report with the Dean of Students Office and the furnishing of all details of the likely violation.
 Please make sure that you review the [Allegheny College Honor Code](https://sites.allegheny.edu/about/honor-code/) before you start to take this assessment.